 sbt tips and tricks

 In previous posts (#1, #2) I described a bit of theory about using sbt.
-However, besides long, heavy topics there are also some smaller pieces of knowledge, that you can find useful.
-Most of them should be obvious for people, who use sbt a little bit longer, but I decided to gather these tips here nonetheless.
+However, besides long, heavy topics, there are also some smaller pieces of knowledge that you can find useful.
+Most of them should be obvious for people who have been using sbt a little longer, but I decided to gather these tips here nonetheless.

 Choosing sbt version yourself

-To make sure, that everyone would have the same sbt version, set it using project/build.properties file (remember to commit it to the repo!):
+To make sure that everyone has the same sbt version, set it in the project/build.properties file (remember to commit it to the repo!):

 sbt.version=1.1.6

-If you generated a project from a template, it should be there, but if you are writing things from scratch you must remember about it yourself (also, worth knowing where to look in case you want to update something).
+If you generated a project from a template, it should be there, but if you are writing things from scratch you must remember to add it yourself (it’s also worth knowing where to look in case you want to update something).
 This also applies to other hints in this article.

 Setting JVM options

-You can change JVM options using SBT_OPTS and JVM_OPTS - putting them into these variables works same as passing them into sbt/java command.
-With that, you can change memory sizes, garbage collector algorithm etc. Tools like Travis CI use them to provide some better values than defaults.
+You can change JVM options using SBT_OPTS and JVM_OPTS - putting them into these variables works the same as passing them to the sbt/java command.
+With that, you can change memory sizes, the garbage collector algorithm, etc. Tools like Travis CI use them to provide some better values than the defaults.

-In your local environment you can use a bit saner defaults just by installing Paul Philips’ wrapper.
-Add it as an alias to your local dev environment and on CI and you might avoid some troubles once project size will grow.
+In your local environment you can use slightly saner defaults just by installing Paul Phillips’ wrapper.
+Add it as an alias to your local dev environment and on CI and you might avoid some trouble once the project size grows.

-If you want to put them into a file with the wrapper default file location is set to .jvmopts in the root of the project.
+If you want to put them into a file, the wrapper’s default file location is .jvmopts at the root of the project.

 Global scope

-If you want some plugins/settings to be available on every project on your computer (but not necessarily as an actual part of each project), you might look into $HOME/.sbt directory.
+If you want some plugins/settings to be available for every project on your computer (but not necessarily as an actual part of each project), you might look into the $HOME/.sbt directory.
 There:

-• ~/.sbt/1.0/plugins/plugins.sbt is a nice location for all plugins, that you are using as a part of your workflow, which might not be necessarily useful for building, testing and deploying (e.g. checking updates, displaying deps graph, generating statistics),
+• ~/.sbt/1.0/plugins/plugins.sbt is a nice location for all plugins that you use as part of your workflow, which might not necessarily be useful for building, testing and deploying (e.g. checking updates, displaying a dependency graph, generating statistics),

-• ~/.sbt/1.0/build.sbt is a place where you could place global settings (e.g. settings for global plugins, repo credentials).
+• ~/.sbt/1.0/build.sbt is where you can put global settings (e.g. settings for global plugins, repo credentials).

 I’ll list a few nice plugins later on.